MatthieuHanania/MLOPS_Restfull_ML_endpoint/README.md

 # TP7_MLOS_API
-the TP7 of MLOPS, I create a ml api
+I create a ml api

 Firsly, I train a Deep learning model using the mnist dataset. (model_creation.ipynb) and I saved the model (mnistModel)